Union Square Ventures: History

-Union Square Ventures (USV) was founded in 2003 by Fred Wilson (a former partner of Flatiron Partners) and Brad Burnham (a former Executive in Residence with AT&T Ventures).
+Union Square Ventures (USV) was founded in 2003 by Fred Wilson and Brad Burnham.
 They created USV with the intent of investing in and fostering the development of early-stage companies.
 Their investments are "mostly U.S.-based Internet and mobile companies considered to be ‘disruptive’".

 Since its establishment, USV is one of the companies that are regularly included in Red Herring’s lists of top venture capital firms.
-As of 2016, USV had 7 billion dollar exits, including Twitter in 2013 and Twilio in 2016.
+As of 2016, USV had 7x one billion plus dollar exits, including Twitter in 2013 and Twilio in 2016.
 USV's 2004 fund is one of the best-performing venture capital funds in history.
 In 2011 USV was chosen as the best-performing venture capital firm the United States, based on investment return rate.

 In 2007, Albert Wenger, the former president of del.icio.us, joined the firm as a managing partner.
 In 2011, Betaworks co-founder Andy Weissman joined USV.
 In 2018, Rebecca Kaden, previously a General Partner at Maveron joined USV.
 In 2019, USV announced two new partners–Gillian Munson, formerly the CFO of XO Group, and Nick Grossman, who had previously worked at USV on special projects such as policy and crypto.
 In 2021, Samson Mesele, previously a corporate attorney at Wachtell, Lipton, Rosen & Katz, joined USV as general counsel and partner.